teob97/T-RayX/README.md

 |--samplePerPixel  |Number of samples per pixel (must be a perfect square, e.g. 2,4,16...).
 Used in the antialiasing. [default: 0]|
 |--defineFloat     |Used to declare a new float variable.
 Syntax: --defineFloat=pippo:42/pluto:55/... |

 The input file SCENE_FILE.txt must contain the detailed description of the scene that has to be rendered.
+See [the next section](#page_facing_up-input-file-format)

 ### :small_orange_diamond: pfm2png